jade-bot/10tcl/README.md

 Other than that, a field can contain a property checks: ['hasValue', ...]
 Each string in checks array will trigger the correspondent function of the modelValidator.
 Defining pathToValidator, you can implement your own validator that will be required instead of the 10tcl one.

+### Users

+User and Profile are pre-loaded models that provide access control.
+The config property "admin" provides a proto user for the first login.

 ### i18n